Chop Cup by Paul Daniels

 Key features

-• Versatile for both close-up and stage performances
+• Versatile for close-up, parlour, and stage magic

 • Blends comedy, misdirection, and audience interaction